 38. As required by MCL 24.245b(1)(c), please describe any instructions regarding the method of complying with the rules, if applicable.

-Detailed instructions are found on the agency's website as necessary: www.michigan.gov/wdca
+Detailed instructions are found on the Agency website as necessary: www.michigan.gov/wdca.
+Any required forms have detailed instructions provided.